mendix/docs/content/howto/front-end/share-company-atlas-ui-resources.md

 There are two important options to keep in mind when uploading a UI resources module:

-* **Publish to** — this option lets you share the UI resources in a private App Store (company-only) or with the public audience (the entire Mendix community)
+* **Publish to** — this option lets you share the UI resources in a private Marketplace (company-only) or with the public audience (the entire Mendix community)
 * **Category** — choose the **UI Resources** category to make the module available as a UI resources module

 ![](attachments/howto/sharing_appstore_addcontent.png)

 When you upload new UI resources to the public Mendix Marketplace, the content will need to be reviewed and approved by Mendix.
-However, when you publish UI resources to the private App Store, the content will not have to be reviewed, and it will be directly available in your company after publishing.
+However, when you publish UI resources to the private Marketplace, the content will not have to be reviewed, and it will be directly available in your company after publishing.

 ## 4 Using Your Company Atlas UI Resources